 In general terms there are 5 choices when selecting flour for making pasta

-OO flour – this is the one that the purists use and is also the one recommended by Antonio Carluccio in his books on Italian food.
+This is the one that the purists use and is also the one recommended by Antonio Carluccio in his books on Italian food.
 A bag of OO flour usually says on it “di grano tenero” which means soft grain.
 OO signifies very fine so what we’ve actually got is a fine soft white flour.
 Because it is a soft white, it will be low in gluten and will therefore need something to keep it together and that means you have to use eggs as a binder.
 Carluccio talks about the “dentiness” of pasta meaning that pasta al dente should have some firmness, almost crunchiness to it and should not have a paste-like texture.
 A very high gluten flour can manage this on it’s own, but as OO is low gluten, the eggs provide that degree of firmness required, as well as holding the pasta together.

-Semolina – comes from the heart or endosperm of the wheat grain.
-Durum wheat semolina is used for dried pasta because it is very high in gluten and because as semolina it is ground fairly coarsely, rather like ground rice, so it absorbs less water.
+Comes from the heart or endosperm of the wheat grain.
+Durum wheat semolina is used for dried pasta because it is very high in gluten and because as semolina it is ground fairly coarsely, rather like ground cornmeal, so it absorbs less water.
 It therefore dries faster whilst maintaining it’s shape and will cook without falling apart.